EuginLee/TIPP_bootcamp_Applied_AI_and_ML_projects/3_LSTM_deep_learning_classification/readme.md

-# Neural network LSTM prediction/classification using Keras and Google Colab
+# LSTM prediction/classification using Keras and Google Colab

  LSTM (Long short term memory) is a variant of RNN (Recurring Neural network) that remembers past data using a memory cell feature.
  Use cases ranges from predicting time series datasets and Natural Language Programming (NLP).